 Remove Unwanted Spots

 Ever see a photo of yourself and wonder how you looked at that exact moment?
 Well, you’re not alone.
-There are the people who keep a photo journal and the people who can’t stop looking at their own picture.
+There are the people who keep a photo journal and the people who can’t stop looking at their own pictures.
 But, if you’re one of the people who can’t stop looking at your photos, you probably wish you could remove those suspicious spots.

 If you’ve ever tried to edit photos in Lightroom, you’ve probably been pretty frustrated.
 Lightroom is a powerful tool for photographers, but it’s not always intuitive.
 Photography can be a very addictive hobby.
 As you spend more time taking photos and learn more about the craft, you’ll accumulate a huge library of photos that need workflow.
 And I’m not just talking about the standard editing tools like Photoshop, Lightroom, or Aperture.
 I’m talking about all the automatic processes that take place when you import photos into your computer or mobile device: cleaning up the metadata, reviewing the photos, and looking for potential edits.